laplante-sean/kvm-introvirt/README.md

 quilt push -a -f
 ```

 This will apply the parts of the patch that didn't fail, and create `*.rej` files for the parts that failed.
-Now, manually inspect the `*.rej` files and adapt them to include the changes required for the patch to work.
+Now, manually inspect the `*.rej` files and adapt them into the source to include the changes required for the patch to work.
 This is a manual process that requires testing/validation that the changes work as intended.
 Depending on how much the kernel changed, it could be a simple fix, or a more complicated process.

 Once done, or if the patch applied successfully in the first place: